This course will give you a thorough preparation for a rewarding and challenging career as a social worker.

-Applications are made through UCAS (institution N84, course L508) and will appear to be subject to the 15 January deadline.
-However, applications may still be considered up until the 15 August, subject to availability.
+Applications are made through UCAS (institution N84, course L508) and will therefore appear to be subject to the 15 January 2019 deadline.
+However applications may still be considered up until 15 August 2019, subject to availability.

 Assessment and interview days